rcrowther/django-modellink/README.md

 For more on the widgets, go down a bit.

 #### Field definitions
-RemoteFields requires the database field from a model.
+LinkFields require the database field from a model.
 This is rather an odd thing to ask for, but should be available or importable.
-With it, it can retrieve the object a foreign key points to.
+With it, the field can retrieve the object a foreign key points to.

-RemoteFields require that you define fields and/or exclude parameters, for the same reason as Django requires this on forms.
+LinkFields require that you define fields and/or exclude parameters, for the same reason as Django requires this on forms.
 Without the options, you will see nothing.
 You could also pass fieldsets from Admin data.

-#### If your Foreign key is not on integer value...
+#### If your foreign key is not on integer value...
-Make your own form field using LinkModelModifier.
+Make your own form field using ModelLinkGet.
 It's only a couple of lines of code.

 ### Widgets
-Two widgets for the field,
+Two widgets for the field.
+They both have this attribute,

+is_inline
+    display in an inline style (default is stacked)

 #### LinkViewWidget
 View some data from the foreign key object.